agiledon/octopress-weibo/README.md

     access_token: Your access token provided by Sina weibo
     post_template: 我在agiledon.github.com上发表了最新博客《%{blog_title}》，请访问链接：%{blog_url}

-You can customize your post template, but the most important thing is you don't change the variables including %{blog_title} and %{blog_url}.
+What you should do is to customize your post template, but the most important thing is you can't change the variables including %{blog_title} and %{blog_url}.

 %{blog_title}: the title of your latest blog.
 It can support English, Chinese and other languages;
 %{blog_url}: the url of your latest blog.